hyperledger/fabric-chaincode-node/docs/tutorials/deep-dive-contract-interface.md

 - index.js
     - It is mandatory to have a `contracts` element exported that is a array of classes.
     - Each of these classes must extend the `Contract` class from the `fabric-contract-api` module
-    - Optionally, a custom `serializer` may be defined to control how data is converted for transmission between chaincode, peer and ultimately client applications. (in future this could also include serialization to the ledger state)
+    - Optionally, a custom `serializer` may be defined to control how data is converted for transmission between chaincode, peer and ultimately client applications.

 *JavaScript example index.js*